Sonnet 146

 That shadowed valley that all travelers cross,

-Do not presume to kneel at heaven’s gate;
+Presume not yet to kneel at heaven’s gate;

 Life’s battle won is but a pitch and toss;